akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240208000000/index.md

 **ABSTRACT**
 In daily life, we encounter a variety of sounds, both desirable and undesirable, with limited control over their presence and volume.
-Our work introduces "Listen, Chat, and Edit" (LCE), a novel multimodal sound mixture editor that modifies each sound source in a mixture based on user-provided text instructions.
+Our work introduces "Listen, Chat, and Edit" (LCE), a novel <b>multimodal</b> sound mixture editor that modifies each sound source in a mixture based on user-provided text instructions.
 LCE distinguishes itself with a user-friendly chat interface and its unique ability to edit multiple sound sources simultaneously within a mixture, without needing to separate them.
 Users input open-vocabulary text <b>prompts,</b> which are interpreted by a <b>large</b> <b>language</b> <b>model</b> to create a semantic filter for editing the sound mixture.
 The system then decomposes the mixture into its components, applies the semantic filter, and reassembles it into the desired output.
 We developed a 160-hour dataset with over 100k mixtures, including speech and various audio sources, along with text <b>prompts</b> for diverse editing tasks like extraction, removal, and volume control.
 Our experiments demonstrate significant improvements in signal quality across all editing tasks and robust performance in <b>zero-shot</b> scenarios with varying numbers and types of sound sources.

 {{</citation>}}